Limebird01/limebird-site/CONOPS.md

 ## Migration Note (2024-07)

 **Architecture Simplification:**
-- The site has migrated from a complex Next.js App Router + Contentlayer + MDX stack to a classic, static `.tsx`-based Pages Router architecture.
-- All content pages are now static `.tsx` files in the `pages/` directory.
-- Content updates are made by editing the appropriate `.tsx` file in `pages/`.
-- This change improves stability, maintainability, and ease of content updates for all contributors.
-- All navigation/content tests now pass.
+The site now uses a classic, stable Next.js Pages Router architecture with static `.tsx` files for all content pages.
+Content updates are made by editing the appropriate `.tsx` file in the `pages/` directory.
+All experimental features and dependencies (Contentlayer, MDX, App Router, cmdk, command palette, etc.) have been removed.
+The stack is: Next.js 14.x, React 18.x, TypeScript 4.x, Tailwind CSS, shadcn/ui and Radix UI components as needed, and manual deployment via PowerShell scripts.
+All navigation/content tests now pass.
 Homepage accessibility/visual snapshot tests are deferred and not blocking.
-- The blog subdomain (`blog.limebird.org`) will be implemented as a separate, dedicated project using a purpose-built blog template or static site generator.
+The blog subdomain (`blog.limebird.org`) will be implemented as a separate, dedicated project using a purpose-built blog template or static site generator.

 ---